© Piliphoto | Dreamstime.com

 #1.
 Butternut squash is a potassium booster.
 Potassium is vital to our bodies, and butternut squash is a rich n excellent source.
 Potassium helps combat a variety of cardiovascular diseases.
 For example, potassium levels in the body help to regulate blood pressure.
 Potassium is also important in preventing bone mineral dissolution.
 Problems related to low bone mineral density (BMD) become more prevalent as we age; you can prevent low BMD by maintaining good potassium and calcium intake.
 Potassium supplements can improve potassium levels and calcium balance, but getting these benefits naturally from food is always the best option.

 #2.
-Butternut squash is an inflammation fighter.
+Butternut squash is an anti-inflammatory.
 More great news is the antioxidant properties in butternut squash provide anti-inflammatory benefits.
 Chronic inflammation has been attributed as a cause of a wide range of diseases, including cardiovascular conditions, numerous cancers, and a number of autoimmune disorders, among them rheumatoid arthritis and fibromyalgia.
 Inflammatory conditions tend to be more significant in overweight individuals.
 As a way of eating healthy and combating chronic inflammation, consider incorporating more butternut squash into your diet.

 #3.
 Butternut squash provides beta-carotene.
 Commonly associated with carrots and healthy vision and eyesight, beta-carotene is an antioxidant that’s extremely abundant in butternut squash.
 (See also our post Eating for Eyesight: Which Foods Protect Your Eyes?)